Marvel vs. Capcom

-is a series of crossover fighting games developed and published by Capcom, featuring characters from their own video game franchises and comic book series published by Marvel Comics.
-The series originated as coin-operated arcade games, though later releases would be specifically developed for home consoles, handhelds, and personal computers.
+is a series of crossover fighting games developed and published by Capcom, featuring characters from their video game franchises and comic book series published by Marvel Comics.
+The series originated as coin-operated arcade games; later releases were specifically developed for home consoles, handhelds, and personal computers.

 Its gameplay borrows heavily from Capcom's previous Marvel-licensed fighting games X-Men: Children of the Atom and Marvel Super Heroes; however, instead of focusing on single combat, the games incorporated tag team battles.
 Players form teams of two or three characters and, controlling one fighter at a time, attempt to damage and knock out their opponents.
 Players can switch out their characters during the match, allowing team members to replenish their health and prolong their ability to fight.
-The series' gameplay is also distinguished from other fighting game franchises due to its character assist mechanics and emphasis on aerial combat.
+The series' gameplay is distinguished from other fighting game franchises due to its character assist mechanics and emphasis on aerial combat.